MichaelBoyd320/sem/use-cases/use-case-3.md

-# USE CASE: 3 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 3 Produce a Report on the Salary of Employees in a given Department

 ## CHARACTERISTIC INFORMATION